pgigeruzh/PiCluster/Doc/Install Raspbian.md

 Raspbian is the official supported Raspberry Pi OS and can be downloaded from: www.raspberrypi.org/downloads/raspbian/

 1. Burn image onto SD card e.g. with etcher: www.balena.io/etcher/

 2. Start Raspberry Pi and configure through raspi-config

+   (it is currently not possible to change the hostname without booting the raspberry)

 ```bash
 # open raspi-config